-A leading global private bank and wealth manager with distinctive investment banking capabilities
+A leading wealth manager with strong investment banking capabilities.

-Our strategy builds on Credit Suisse’s core strengths: its position as a leading global wealth manager, its specialist investment banking capabilities and its strong presence in our home market of Switzerland.
-We take a balanced approach to capture the wealth management opportunities in emerging markets, the largest of which is in the Asia Pacific region, while also serving key developed markets with an emphasis on Switzerland.
+Our strategy builds on Credit Suisse's core strengths: its position as a leading wealth manager, its specialist investment banking capabilities and its strong presence in our home market of Switzerland.
+We seek to follow a balanced approach to wealth management, aiming to capitalize on both the large pool of wealth within mature markets as well as the significant growth in wealth in Asia Pacific and other emerging markets, while also serving key developed markets with an emphasis on Switzerland.

 year of foundation

 billion AuM in CHF

 The Executive Board is responsible for the day-to-day operational management of Credit Suisse.
 It develops and implements the strategic business plans for the Group overall as well as for the principal businesses, subject to approval by the Board of Directors.

 The Board of Directors is responsible for the overall strategic direction, supervision and control of Credit Suisse and regularly assesses its competitive position and approves it strategic and financial plans.

 Financial Results and PublicationsLearn more about our company, our results and our corporate responsibility